Your Relationship Isn’t the Problem.

 -

 You can still do this work alone, and it still changes the relationship.
-When one person sees the pattern clearly, the way they enter the next conversation changes.
+When one person sees the patterns clearly, the way they enter the next conversation changes.
 The reactivity drops.
 The interpretation softens.
 The relationship has different inputs.

 You do not need their participation to see what is yours, what is theirs, and what was inherited by both of you.